chijioke-ibekwe/raven/README.md

     ```
     The `contextName` property is required and must match the notification context name for that notification
     on the database.
-    The `recipients` property is required and takes any single notifiable or an array of notifiables that should receive
+    The `recipients` property is required and takes any single notifiable/email string, or an array of notifiables/email
-    the notification.
+    strings that should receive the notification.
-    The `ccs` property is exclusively for email notifications and takes an associative array with a key-value pair of
+    The `ccs` property is exclusively for email notifications and takes an array (or associative array with email/name as
-    the emails and names of people you want to CC on the email.
+    key/value pairs respectively) of emails you want to CC on the email notification.
     The `params` property is an associative array of all the variables that exist on the notification
     template with their values, where the key must match the variable name on the template.
     Finally, the `attachmentUrls` field takes a url or an array of urls that point to the publicly accessible resource(s) that